Cocoa panyols: A mixture of Amerindian, European, and African ancestry

 The Panyol identity is a result of encounters between Europeans, Africans and Indigenous Amerindians in Trinidad.
 Families of African and Amerindian descent are recorded as far back as 1841 within the Cocoa Estates Community.
 The Panyols were part of the Cedula of Populations, and included workers attracted from Venezuela after the 1838 Abolition of Slavery, for labour within the cocoa industry.
 Migrants from Venezuela settled and intermarried, in particular in Diego Martin with Africans of Sierra Leonese descent, and with that community formed an integral part of the Estate Lands settlers in that Region.
-Among the larger families of their descendants today are the Emmanuel, Herrera, Tardieu, George, Felix, Hospedales and Thomas families of Maraval, Paramin and Diego Martin.
-They became an integral part of the Cocoa Farms Estate owners and settled many of the lands and regions in Maraval, Paramin, St. Ann's, and Diego Martin.
+Among the larger families of their descendants today are the Emmanuel, Herrera, Lara, Tardieu, George, Felix, Hospedales and Thomas families of Maraval, Paramin and Diego Martin.
+They became an integral part of the Cocoa Farms Estate owners and settled many of the lands and regions in Maraval, Paramin, Lopinot, St. Ann's, and Diego Martin.
 The name 'panyol' comes from the patois word for Spanish, espagnol, and the Spanish word español, and reflects the historical association between the group and the cultivation of cacao in Trinidad.

 Panyol Regions

 Panyols were most prevalent in the forested mountain regions of the Northern Range including (Caura, Lopinot, Arima, Santa Cruz and Maraval), and the Central Range (especially the Montserrat and Tortuga districts).
 Also, large communities of panyols resided in the areas of Moruga, such as La Lune.
 The relocation of the village of Caura for the planned Caura Dam (which was never constructed) led to a major disruption of panyol communities.

 Many families relocated to the Lopinot Valley, but others moved into urban areas and were absorbed into the mainstream of Trinidadian life.
-Some panyols merged into the French Creole, Afro-Trinidadian and Indo-Trinidadian communities through intermarriage.
+Some panyols merged into the French Creole, Afro-Trinidadian, East Indian communities and Dougla communities through intermarriage.
 In the Paramin region of Maraval, in the Northern Range, there was significant integration into the French Patois-speaking communities, giving rise to the Parang tradition in Paramin and the blending of Venezuelan and French Creole cultures.